First Columbia Bank Lifestage Strategies

 Financial advice for young adults entering the work force

 Laying the right financial foundation as you start your career is the key to future financial success.
-At this particular lifestage, TIME is your greatest asset.
+The most important thing early on in your career is to just start saving, even if it is just a little.
 Consider that each dollar you save in your 20s can be worth ten times as much as one saved in your 40s.
 Through the power of compounding (meaning that as your savings grow, you earn interest on a larger and larger pool of money), the beginning of your working life is the prime time to start saving towards retirement.
-The unfortunate reality is that many people don’t want to think about, or worse yet, act on this principle.
-But for those who do, the rewards can make a real difference at retirement.
-The most important thing early on in your career is to just start saving, even if it is just a little.

 During this time, young adults have the sometimes daunting and difficult task of figuring out how to manage spending and saving money within the constraints of their income.
 Here are some steps to take now to put your financial future on track: